boydx/geosalad/PITCHME.md

 ##Mapping Town Branch
 * What is the current condition of the corridor?
 * Canopy, water, built environment, walking paths, etc.
-* How might the cooridor look after trail is built?
+* How might the corridor look after trail is built?

 #HSLIDE
-#What couyd go wrong?
+##What couyld go wrong?
 #HSLIDE?image=images/01/texas-v-alaska.jpg